fmrtl73/pxdocs/content/portworx-install-with-kubernetes/on-premise/AWS/EKS-Anywhere/portworx-vsphere-eks-anywhere.md

 ### Prerequisites

-Before you install Portworx on vSphere, ensure that you meet the following prerequisiites:
+Before you install Portworx on vSphere, ensure that you meet the following prerequisites:

 |**Environment**|**Resources**|
 |------|------|